 Swiss Life’s climate-related disclosure is based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) of the G20 Financial Stability Board.
 The TCFD framework encompasses four core elements and acts as a guide for companies on accounting and disclosing climate-related risks and opportunities.

-The comparable transparency arising from this in the area of climate-related risks and opportunities can serve as the basis for a smooth transition to a low-carbon and climate-resilient economy.
+The resulting transparency and comparability in the area of climate-related risks and opportunities can serve as the basis for a smooth transition to a low-carbon and climate-resilient economy.

 Core elements of the TCFD recommendations

 The organisation’s governance around climate-related risks and opportunities